Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: LEARNING TO MAP

+More specifically, ProjNeuralMap maintains a global allocentric map of the environment $M_{t} \in \mathbb{R}^{H{\times}W{\times}n}$ composed of $n$-channel vector representations, $n$ being an hyper-parameter, at each position within the full $H{\times}W$ environment.
+Similar to Bayesian occupancy grids (BOG), which have been used in mobile robotics for many years \cite{MoravecGrid1988},\cite{RummelhardCMCDOT2015}, the map is updated in the two-step process already mentioned above: (1) resampling taking into account estimated agent motion, and (2) integration of the representation of the current observation produced by a CNN $f_o$.

+Writing to the map --- Given the current RGB observation $o_{t} \in \mathbb{R}^{h \times w \times 3}$, $f_o$ extracts an $n$-channel feature map $o^{\prime}_{t}$, which is then projected onto the 2D ground plane following the procedure in MapNet~\cite{Henriques_2018_CVPR} to obtain an egocentric map of the agent's spatial neighbourhood $m_{t} \in \mathbb{R}^{h^{\prime}{\times}w^{\prime}{\times}n}$.
+The ground projection module assigns a discrete location on the ground plane to each element within $o^{\prime}_{t}$ conditioned on the input depth map $d_{t} \in \mathbb{R}^{h \times w}$ and known camera intrinsics.
+Registration of the observation $m_{t}$ to the global map is based on the assumption that the agent has access to odometry, as in~\cite{DBLP:conf/nips/WaniPJCS20}.
+The update to $M_{t}$ is performed through an element-wise max-pooling between $m_{t}$ and $M_{t-1}$.

+Reading the map --- The global map is first cropped around the agent and oriented towards its current heading to form an egocentric map of its neighbourhood at time $t$, which is then fed to $f_m$ producing a context feature vector.
+The latter is then concatenated to the rest of the input, i.e. representations of the current observation, target object and previous action, producing the input to the recurrent memory (GRU) unit.
+The full model is trained end-to-end with Reinforcement Learning (RL), including networks involved in map writing and reading operations.

-\myparagraph{OracleMap \ding{192}\ding{194}} has access to a ground-truth grid map of the environment with $16$ channels dedicated to occupancy information and $16$ others to the presence of objects and their classes.
-As shown in Fig.~\ref{fig:architecture}, the map is cropped and centered around the agent to produce an egocentric map as input to the model.
+\myparagraph{OracleMap \ding{192}\ding{194}} has access to a ground-truth grid map of the environment with $2$ channels.
+The first channel is dedicated to occupancy information with a binary value per cell indicating the presence of free space or an obstacle.
+The second channel encodes the presence of objects and their classes with thus $9$ possible values per cell, i.e. $1$ to $8$ for one of the $8$ object classes, or $0$ for no object.
+Each channel information is passed through a learned embedding layer to output a $m$-dim vector, $m$ being an hyperparameter, as it is common practice to represent categorical data fed to a neural network.
+This leads to a map with $2 \times m$ channels.
+The map is cropped and centered around the agent to produce an egocentric map as input to the model.

-\myparagraph{OracleEgoMap \ding{192}\ding{194}\ding{195}} gets the same egocentric map as OracleMap with only object channels, and revealed in regions that have already been within its field of view since the beginning of the episode.
+\myparagraph{OracleEgoMap \ding{192}\ding{194}\ding{195}} gets the same egocentric map as OracleMap with only object channels, and revealed in regions that have already been within its field of view during the episode.
 This variant corresponds to an agent capable of perfect mapping --- no information gets lost, but only observed information is used.